‘Big Brother’ Legend Will Kirby Teases ‘Conflicted’ Jury Ahead Of Season 21 Finale

 Big Brother’s jury roundtable is back—and so is Dr. Will Kirby.
 The legendary Big Brother winner and LaserAway CMO is the only person who has talked to the members of the Season 21 jury, and he has some insight into how things will go down on the live finale.

-The Big Brother legend — best known for winning the second season of the CBS reality show in 2001 and for his epic “I hate you all” speech during the all-stars season five years later — has long been a fan favorite of the Big Brother franchise.
+The Big Brother legend — best known for winning the second season of the CBS reality show in 2001 and for his epic “I hate you all” speech, as seen on YouTube, during the all-stars season five years later — has long been a fan favorite of the Big Brother franchise.
 Now in his seventh season as jury moderator, Dr. Will has seen it all.

 Here, he opens up about the surprising final three — Jackson Michie, Holly Allen, and Nicole Anthony — and this season’s jury, which he describes as “conflicted.”